Kolsi, Ko in Burkina Faso

 Introduction / History

-Very little is known about the Kolsi in particular; thus, some assumptions have been made about their lifestyle, based on groups living in close proximity to them.
+Very little is known about the Kolsi in particular; thus, some assumptions have been made about their lifestyle based on groups living near them.
 They are thought to be similar in language and culture to the neighboring Sissala.

 What Are Their Lives Like?

-The Kolsi feel that being poor is a reflection on the entire kinship group as well as on the individual.
-Therefore, the whole household shares in work duties.
+The Kolsi feel that being poor reflects on the entire kinship group as well as on the individual.
+Therefore, the whole household shares work duties.
 The elder men supervise and control the production and consumption of crops, while the younger men do the heavy farm work, such as clearing the land and tilling.
-Women may be called upon to help with planting, weeding, and carrying crops back home.
-Men also hunt and fish, produce medicines, and engage in wood carving and blacksmithing.
-Women prepare the food, care for the household and children, gather items from the bush, and make pottery.
+Men also produce medicines and do wood carving and blacksmithing.
+Women may help with planting, weeding and carrying crops back home.
+Women prepare the food, care for the household and children, gather items from the bush and make pottery.

-Kolsi villages are compact and range in size from 200 to 3,000 people.
-A village is composed of a number of compounds.
-These are households which include an extended family, or janwuo.
+Kolsi villages, composed of compounds, are compact and range in size from 200 to 3,000 people.
+Compounds are households that include an extended family or jaw.
 The janwuo averages about fifty people and is divided into family households.
 Extended families that are related paternally live close to one another, separated only by a narrow passageway.
-This compact organization provides for common defense and also for protection against wild animals and witches.
+This compact organization provides for common defense and for protection against wild animals and witches.

-The birth of children brings joy to the Kolsi and ensures the continuity of the extended family.
-When a girl gives birth to her first child, she is then considered a woman.
+The Kolsi rejoice over the birth of children which ensures the continuity of the extended family.
+A girl is considered a woman when she gives birth to her first child.
 Additional children further cement the bond between husband and wife and increase the woman's status.
 An infant is always near its mother and is coddled and shown affection by other family members, including the father.
-Since a baby can do no evil, it is very much loved and indulged.
+Babies are very much loved and indulged since they can do no evil.
 Girls remain with their mothers until they are married.
-Boys, on the other hand, live with a senior male member of the janwuo from the age of six.
+Boys, however, live with a senior male member of the janwuo from the age of six.

 What Are Their Beliefs?

 Although some of the Kolsi have become Muslim, about three-quarters are ethnic religionists, still following their traditional religion.
 They believe that their own moral behavior and rituals are necessary to maintain the order of the universe.
-Therefore, they believe that the universe cannot exist without humans.
+They believe that the universe cannot exist without humans.

 What Are Their Needs?

 The Kolsi need gospel resources in their own language.
-Further evangelism and discipleship of the believers are still needed to see the Church firmly established among the Kolsi.
+Kolsi believers need further evangelism and discipleship to firmly establish the Church among them.

 Prayer Points

-Ask the Lord of the harvest to send additional workers to join the few who are already working among the Kolsi.
+Ask the Lord of the harvest to send additional workers to join the few already working among the Kolsi.